abarrio12/movie_recommender-main/readme.md

 ## Notes

-- `similarity.pkl` is ~92 MB: GitHub accepts it (100 MB per-file limit) but shows a warning above 50 MB.
-If uploading it causes problems, use [Git LFS](https://git-lfs.com/).
+- **Why `similarity.pkl` is float32:** the similarity matrix has 4800 × 4800 values.
+Stored as
+  float64 it takes ~185 MB, which exceeds GitHub's 100 MB per-file limit.
+Saving it as float32 halves it to ~92 MB, so it can be pushed to GitHub, and the lost precision doesn't change the order of the recommendations.
+GitHub still shows a warning for files above 50 MB; this is expected.
-- The `.pkl` files must be generated with the same pandas/numpy versions the app uses (those in `requirements.txt`); otherwise they may fail to load inside Docker.
+- The `.pkl` files must be generated with the same pandas/NumPy versions the app uses (those in `requirements.txt`); otherwise they may fail to load inside Docker.